OISTE/repository/OWGTMCPS.md

 ### 9.12.1  Procedure for amendment

-The entity with the authority to make and approve any change in the CPS and the related CP in the OGTM is the Policy Approval Authority (PAA, described in section 1.5 of this document), which reviews the change request, assesses whether the change request is required, and approves the changes.
+The entity with the authority to make and approve any change in the CPS and the related CP in the OWGTM is the Policy Approval Authority (PAA, described in section 1.5 of this document), which reviews the change request, assesses whether the change request is required, and approves the changes.

 A change can only be made to the approved documents once approval has been granted by the PAA.